fyne-io/fyne-io.github.io/_develop/custom-widget.md

 objects for drawing.
 It keeps track of the slice of objects required by `fyne.WidgetRenderer` as a convenience.

-Lastly it keeps a reference to tbe `widget.Button` for all state information.
+Lastly it keeps a reference to the `widget.Button` for all state information.
 In the `Refresh()` method it will update the graphical state based on any changes in the underlying `widget.Button` type.